-Beautiful Big Sur Scenic Coast Highway 1 is still WIDE OPEN!!!...(except for a few minor construction delays)
+Beautiful Big Sur Scenic Coast Highway 1 is OPEN!!!
+Here's a brief rundown on what's happening right NOW...

-WHERE TO CAMP ...
-Camping is one of the best ways to get close to the nature of Big Sur, and now it is easier to get a good site; my first choice campgrounds is the ocean view Kirk Creek Campground or also nice is the camp at Limekiln Creek California State Park which is assigning campsites on a first come first serve basis or you can reserve online: Kirk Creek Campground reservations online or Limekiln State Park campsites online and you should also visit Garrapata State Park , and Morro Strand State Beach (camp on the beach) California State beaches RIGHT NOW!!!!
+Camping is one of the best ways to get close to the nature of Big Sur; Plasket Creek Campground still has plenty of spaces on weekdays in the early spring but my first choice of campgrounds is the ocean view Kirk Creek Campground or also very nice but expensive is the campground at Limekiln Creek California State Park running water and hot showers but both of which you should get reservations for at least on weekends if you want the best camp sites, you can reserve online: Kirk Creek Campground reservations online or Limekiln State Park campsites online and it is also a good time to visit Garrapata State Park , and Morro Strand State Beach (camp on the beach) California State beaches now.

-WHAT TO DO ...The Point Sur Lighthouse goes to the abbreviated tour schedule (1 tour daily 10AM Sat, Sun & Wen at 1PM) in November, regretfully the fun Halloween time Ghost Tours are already all sold out :( LOOKING FOR LIVE MUSIC OR ENTERTAINMENT?; check the calendars at places like the Henry Miller Library (831-667-2574), Fernwood Resort (831-667-2129), Treebones Yurt Camp (877-424-4787), Big Sur River Inn (831-667-2700 or Toll Free: 1-800-548-3610), and Maiden Publick House (831-667-2355); for more options check the www.big-sur-lodging.com calendar of Big Sur things to see & do.
+SOMETHING TO DO JUST NORTH OF BIG SUR...The Point Sur Lighthouse has the regular off-season tours Saturday at 10AM, Wednesday at 1PM; LOOKING FOR LIVE MUSIC OR ENTERTAINMENT?; check the calendars at places like the Henry Miller Library (831-667-2574), Fernwood Resort (831-667-2129), Treebones Yurt Camp (877-424-4787) does "Sounds in the Round" Mondays, but sorry most the live the music is over till spring at places like the Big Sur River Inn (831-667-2700 or Toll Free: 1-800-548-3610), but check the Maiden Publick House (831-667-2355); and the www.big-sur-lodging.com calendar of Big Sur things to see & do.

 VISIT HEARST CASTLE & CAMBRIA ...
-Visiting the southern end of scenic Big Sur is attractive now also.
-The seasonal tour available only in the spring and fall the exceptional Hearst Castle ...Evening Tour is a substantial 1 hour 40 minute twilight tour that has live actors as guests and staff dressed in 1930s period attire to enhance the experience, bringing the Castle to life once again....Also you can tour the Piedras Blancas Lighthouse (805) 927-7361 which is offering tours of their grounds and facilities through June 14 on Tuesday, Thursday, and Saturday at 10 a.m. leaving the Piedras Blancas Motel at 10AM.
+Visiting the southern end of scenic Big Sur is good now also; try Morro Bay/Cayucos/Cambria.
+At Hearst Castle try the “Designing the Dream Tour”, an extended tour that focuses on history and explores the design and construction evolution of the magnificent estate, from the earliest work in the 1920s, through the last in the mid-1940s...and in the fall my favorite tour, the wonderful Hearst Castle Evening Tours is available after Friday October 3rd.
+Also you can tour the Piedras Blancas Lighthouse (805) 927-7361 which is offering tours of their grounds and facilities through June 14 on Tuesday, Thursday, and Saturday at 10 a.m. leaving the Piedras Blancas Motel at 10AM.
 Piedras Blancas elephant seals are always up to something; this years young show up September and newborns come in December, see the SEALS ACTIVITIES MONTH by MONTH CALENDAR for the seals routines and look at the new Elephant Seal Webcam to see what they are up to right this second.
 Ragged Point has the closest restrooms you must stop there to at least check the coastal views anyway.

 DON'T MISS ...
 Just a reminder of some of my coastal favorites: Ragged Point

-Before you start any adventure you may want to check online and double check by telephone that your desired trails and camping destinations are open and passable.
+Before you start any adventure you may want phone ahead and to check online and double check by telephone that your desired trails and camping destinations are open and passable.
 Ventana Wilderness Alliance website is a great resource for all Big Sur area trails (V.W.A.
 Website) and can check for current conditions and closures via telephone or in person at the Big Sur Ranger Station (831) 667-2315.
 Personnel are available during normal business hours 8:00 AM - 4:30 PM (PST) and have information about hiking, camping, road conditions and more.
 While in Big Sur you can pick up trail maps, books, posters, and lots of other information.
 They also have public restrooms.
 At the more southern end of the Scenic Big Sur Highway you can get help and information via telephone or in person from the Pacific Valley Ranger Station (805)927-4211.

-And a final reminder, it's always a good idea to check Highway conditions; Pacific Coast Highway One, PCH 1, has recently been describe by Cal-Trans as geologically unstable and there is highway construction, delays and closures:
+It's always a good idea to check Highway conditions; Pacific Coast Highway One, PCH 1, has recently been describe by Cal-Trans as geologically unstable and there is highway construction, delays and closures:

 PCH 1, Pacific Coast Highway 1 -It is never really safe to travel the scenic Big Sur Pacific Coast Highway 1 during or soon after a rain storm and it is especially dangerous when there has been a lot of rain and the ground is saturated.
 Although rock slides can happen at any time the more saturated the ground and if there is currently or in the near future a rain storm, especially if it is heavy then the more likely flash flooding and severe rock slides are imminent.
 It only takes one small falling rock to ruin your day and a one large boulder can end your life!
 The Pacific Coast Highway 1 remains open unless it is closed by the California Department of Transportation; for current California Highway conditions call 1-800.427.7623, or on the internet you can check California Highway Conditions: